All About DUI Evidence

 Chemical Test Results: Breathalyzers and DUI Blood Tests

-Chemical test results are the cornerstone of the prosecution’s DUI evidence in your case.
+Chemical test results are the cornerstone of the prosecution’s case.
 These may include blood, breath and, in very rare and limited circumstances, urine tests that have been administered by trained professionals.
 Chemical tests are designed to evaluate whether or not you have a Blood Alcohol Content above the legal limit (0.08% for most adults, 0.01% for minors and 0.04% for commercial drivers) or if you were under the influence of drugs.

 Under California’s Implied Consent law, you are legally required to submit to these chemical tests if probable cause exists for your arrest.
-Failure to do so will result in a search warrant being obtained to draw blood and you still will be charged with a DUI.
+Failure to do so will result in a search warrant being obtained to draw blood and you still will be charged with drunk driving.
 Violating the Implied consent law will also cause you to lose your driver’s license for a full year and you will face mandatory jail time if you are convicted.

 If an officer accuses you of driving under the influence of alcohol, you can choose either a blood or breath test.
 Drivers who have been accused of driving under the influence of drugs generally must take a blood test, though urine tests may be an option in some rare circumstances.
-Your Vista drunk driving attorney may be able to challenge the DUI evidence no matter which chemical test you take, but here is what you should know about each option:
+Your attorney may be able to challenge the evidence no matter which chemical test you take, but here is what you should know about each option:

 Breathalyzers Are Less Accurate